septentrio-gnss/septentrio_gnss_driver/README.md

     + default: `gnss`
   </details>

   + `use_ros_axis_orientation` Wether to use ROS axis orientations according to [ROS REP 103](https://www.ros.org/reps/rep-0103.html#axis-orientation) for body related frames and geographic frames.
 Body frame directions affect INS lever arms and IMU orientation setup parameters.
-Geographic frame directions affect localization and orientation Euler angles for the INS+GNSS and attitude of dual-antenna GNSS.
+Geographic frame directions affect orientation Euler angles for INS+GNSS and attitude of dual-antenna GNSS.
-    + If set to `false` Septentrios definition is used, i.e., front-right-down body releated frames and NED (north-east-down) for geographic frames.
+    + If set to `false` Septentrios definition is used, i.e., front-right-down body releated frames and NED (north-east-down) for orientation frames.
-    + If set to `true` ROS definition is used, i.e., front-left-up body releated frames and ENU (east-north-up) for geographic frames.
+    + If set to `true` ROS definition is used, i.e., front-left-up body releated frames and ENU (east-north-up) for orientation frames.
     + default: `false`
   </details>